 Adding a bit to the previous point, it would be really neat to get an on-demand heart rate tracking added to Oura.
 When jogging or cycling or doing other sports where you can wear the ring, you wouldn’t have to have an additional HR sensor.

 UPDATE May 2019: Oura has added a sort of on-demand HR and HRV tracking, but it’s not intended for exercise use, only for meditation.
 The feature is called Moment, and it’s available only on iOS for now.

 Silver rings with PVD coating are not scratch resistant

 Second generation Oura rings are made out of titanium, and have either diamond-like carbon (DLC) or Physical Vapor Deposition (PVD) coating.
-Numerous accounts have praised the scratch resistance of the first generation rings and even claimed that they wear them at the gym and even deadlift with the ring on.
+Numerous accounts have praised the scratch resistance of the first generation rings, claiming that they wear them at the gym and even deadlift with the ring on.
 Well neither Oura or I will recommend doing that with the new ring, since at least the silver ones get scratches very easily.
 I have to say that after all the positive reviews of the first generation ring’s coating, this was a major letdown.
 Granted, most of these scratches are so small that others wont even notice, but you’re the one who has to look at the ring everyday, and at least I wish this 300€ gadget would stay prettier for a longer time.

 No smart alarm, but why though?